 We believe that giving sight to a blind person is the most effective way to relieve suffering, reduce

 poverty and transform lives.
-Seva works in 12 of the world's poorest places: Nepal, Tibet/China, India, Africa (Malawi, Madagascar, Zambia, Burundi, Rwanda and Tanzania), Guatemala, Cambodia,
+Seva works in 13 of the world's poorest places: Nepal, Tibet/China, India, Africa (Malawi, Madagascar, Zambia, Burundi, Rwanda, Ethiopia and Tanzania), Guatemala, Cambodia, and Egypt.

 Since 1982, Seva Canada has helped more that 3.5 million people see again.